jebin90/devops/kubenetes/wp_mysql/README.md

 Using hardened AMI reduces attack surface on worker nodes.
 This can be custom made or purchased from Marketplace.

 ### 12. Version Updation and Benchmarking
 Make sure all component versions are updated regularly since they always keep getting security patches.
-Run kube-bench for CIS benchmark periodically (CIS contains list of vulnerabilities for particular list of AMIs based on OS)
+Run kube-bench for CIS benchmark periodically (CIS contains list of vulnerabilities for particular list of AMIs based on OS).
+In case of images, it is best to mention tag instead of using latest.

+### 13. Enable audit logs
+Store logs from continuous monitoring as well as create alarms when suspicious activity is detected.
+This can be implemented in cloud console.